Robert Gillmor, keen ornithologist and internationally famous wildlife artist, gives his own acco...

 'Some Other Where' is about steps and missteps, disconnection, and connection, both in relationsh...

-Passionate and affirming, the poems in 'Love Leans over the Table' have at their heart an intense...
+Passionate and affirming, the poems in this collection have at their heart an intense hunger for ...

 The poems in Where Shadow Falls explore the frailties of the human condition, the landscapes in w...